rogerjdeangelis/utl-proof-of-concept-using-dosubl-to-create-a-fcmp-like-function-for-a-rolling-sum-of-size-three/README.md

     Why dosubl is potentially more powerfull than FCMP

-       1. DOSUBL supports file and datastep IO
+       1. DOSUBL supports file and datastep IO (FCMP can load sas variables into arrays - read_array and write_array)
        2. DOSUBL supports more datastep statments and functions than FCMP (FCMP appears to be a subset of the SAS datastep statements)